jclaw/cmp3011-homework/05 form validation/README.md

 Since we are using Angular for our front-end, I implemented the form validation with some of Angular's built-in functionality.
 It was largely an exercise in finding what already exists and trying to understand how to apply it.
 As a result, almost all of the form validation takes place in javascript embedded html attributes in `userListings.html`.
 Angular allows you to define constraints for input fields in forms, such as a min and max for a date input.
 If a constraint is violated, an error is added to the data model.
 HTML elements, such as the `.errorMsg` class in my file, can be told to watch for these errors and only be visible when a certain one occurs.

+Any attributes that have the prefix `ng` are communicating with Angular.
+Any content in the html that has double curly braces tells Angular to substitute in content for those terms.

 The line at the bottom of `userListings.html` that is commented out, `<pre>room = {{rForm | json}}</pre>`, will display the data model in the browser if it is commented in.
 That is a good way to see what is happening with the data.

 Documentation and examples I found helpful: